How Long Does Breast Augmentation Last?

-- Implant removal and exchange: Performed when an implant ruptures, this technique allows you to adjust the size, type, and shape.
-The damaged or unwanted implant is removed, and a new, healthy implant is replaced during the same procedure.
+- Breast Implant removal and exchange: Performed when an implant ruptures, this technique allows you to adjust the size, type, and shape.
+The damaged or unwanted implant is removed.
+And a new, healthy implant is replaced during the same procedure

 - En bloc capsulectomy: En bloc capsulectomy is a form of capsulectomy that removes the implant and the surrounding capsule in one piece.
 This is particularly important when the implant has ruptured.

 Want to Know More About Breast Augmentation in Miami, FL?

 Modern implants are meant to last for several years but not a lifetime.
 If you would like to learn more about our breast replacement or breast revision procedures, call our plastic surgery center in Miami at (305) 860-0717 or use our online contact form to schedule a consultation with Dr. Mendieta.